Civilis317/cloud-config-server/README.md

 \
 **2**: _The server keystore contains a default key pair, not related to any client_.
 This too is necessary because of a quirk (imho) of the `/encrypt` endpoint implementation.
-When requesting an encrypted value the key to use is indicated, eg {key:client}.
+When requesting an encrypted value the key to use is indicated, eg {key:client1}.
-However prior to actually encrypting the Spring code checks if a keystore and key pair is available by retrieving the key that is configured in the bootstrap.yml configuration file.
+However prior to actually encrypting the Spring code checks if a keystore and key pair are available by retrieving the key that is configured in the bootstrap.yml configuration file.
 Check out `org.springframework.cloud.config.server.encryption.EncryptionController.encrypt(..)`
-The line `this.checkEncryptorInstalled(name, profiles);` uses the default configured alias to check if a key pair can be retrieved from the keystore.
+The line `this.checkEncryptorInstalled(name, profiles);` **uses the default configured alias to check if a key pair can be retrieved** from the keystore.
 If this succeeds, the message is parsed for an indicated key and then that key is retrieved from the keystore and used.
 Why not try to get the indicated key right away?